robertobuso/rbgchat-bot/README.md

 Type Checking: MyPy

-Tests: Pytest for unit tests
+Testing Framework: Pytest

-## 🤝 Contributing
+🤝 Contributing
-Fork the repo
+Fork the repository

 Create a feature branch

 Commit with clear messages

-Submit a pull request with description
+Submit a pull request with a description

-Ensure tests pass
+Ensure all tests pass before submitting

-## 📄 License
+📄 License
 This project is licensed under the MIT License.